BettercareHealth/bettercare/mmh/mmh-3.md

 A mother’s condition can be considered an emergency if:

-*	She is suicidal, or has thoughts about harming herself
+*	She is suicidal or has thoughts about harming herself
 *	She has thoughts of harming others
-*	She is psychotic (out of touch with reality)
+*	She is psychotic (out of touch with reality).

 Contact the community mental health or psychiatric nurse, or the doctor in your ward or facility.
 They will need to urgently refer the mother to an emergency unit for assessment, or preferably to the nearest health facility offering psychiatric services.